-The 4th annual Greece Race for the Cure®, a collaboration between Alma Zois and Susan G Komen for the Cure®, will take place in Athens on September 30, 2012.
+The 8th annual Greece Race for the Cure®, a collaboration between Alma Zois and Susan G Komen ®, took place in Athens, September 25, 2016.
 For more information about participating in this Race or supporting Alma Zois, please visit www.almazois.gr/race.

 Tanzania: The Tanzania Breast Cancer Foundation (TBCF) is a non-governmental, non-profit organization which was founded by a group of determined local breast cancer survivors.
 These women recognized the importance of creating an active and efficient support system for breast cancer patients which was lacking in Tanzania..

 Their aim is to address the limitations in care and support services available to breast cancer patients in Tanzania.
 TBCF wants to create a future where no one in Tanzania has to deal with fighting the disease alone.
 Their mission is to enhance the quality of life of women living with breast cancer and their families through provision of counseling, education, financial assistance, advocacy and advisory services.
 The Tanzania Breast Cancer Foundation is the first and only of its kind in the country and receives an overwhelming amount of patients.
 For more information, please visit breastcancertz.org.

 Romania: Renasterea Foundation for Women's Health is a Romanian NGO established in September 2001 ,with a mission to raise awareness about the importance of early detection of breast and cervical cancer, promoting the need for a national screening program in Romania.